 Starting in January 2009 on the Bondifit Rookie (Beginner) Triathlon course, I decided I preferred the look of the training that the Iron distance guys were doing.
-What was this Ironman lark?
+What was this Iron distance lark?
 So I signed up for Busselton Ironman.
-Still being incredible naïve and a novice in the sport, I completed the Ironman and decided actually this short fast stuff was much better and more fun.
-In 2009, I pretty much got a wild card to compete for Great Britain at the World Championships on The Gold Coast.
+Still being incredible naïve and a novice in the sport, I completed the Ironman (2009) and decided actually this short fast stuff was much better and more fun.
+Earlier in 2009, I pretty much got a wild card to compete for Great Britain at the World Championships on The Gold Coast.
 I finished ninth in my Age Group, in the Sprint distance.
-This certainly wasn’t a sparkling performance and having only just started in the sport, really had no idea what I was doing still.
-In 2010, I competed in the World Championships in Budapest, finishing second (by just 7seconds, not that I knew that at the time)!
+This certainly wasn’t a sparkling performance and having only just started in the sport, I really had no idea what I was doing (I think it was my third triathlon ever).
+In 2010, I competed in the World Championships in Budapest, finishing second (by just 7seconds, not that I knew that at the time of crossing the line)!
 This was a bit of an eye opener for me, and surprise or confirmation to what I had started to believe I could achieve.
 It was more special by the fact that I raced on a borrowed bike, as mine had been stolen the day before the race (also my 30th birthday) and also that my whole family had made the trip to come and watch.
 This race however made me hungry for more.
 It gave me a belief but more importantly the desire to train harder and an ambition to improve, learn more and strive to become the best athlete I could be.

 A year later in 2011, I won Gold in the Sprint distance at the World Championships in Beijing also becoming the fastest female overall.
 I was World Champion!
 This was an incredible moment and feeling and one that is secured in my memory forever.
 Again having my family there to witness it too (this time actually on my birthday) was just an amazing moment.
 It fuelled again my desire for more and to get better.